EliaGeretto/sdb_afl/README.md

 <b><h2>Instructions for correct running</h2></b>

-<p>Initially, in a Linux terminal from inside the directory the command "make" should
+<p>Initially, in a Linux terminal from inside the directory the command `make` should
 be run.
-If all the required libraries are installed the sdb project, placed in the sdb directory, will be compiled with afl-gcc in 32 bits, with a limit of 800MB RAM and with ASAN instrumentation.
-The successful output of the make is the compiled sdb software with name "sdb_asan".
+If all the required libraries are installed the sdb project, placed in the sdb directory, will be compiled with `afl-gcc` in 32 bits, with a limit of 800MB RAM and with ASAN instrumentation.
+The successful output of the make is the compiled sdb software with name `sdb_asan`.

 <p>For a fast reproduction of our work, three scripts were built.
 Each of the three
 scripts is responsible for a different operation.
 First, the fuzzing.sh should